20+ BEST Things to Do in Florence for First Time Visitors

 - ⏰ Duration: Average visit is 1-1.5 hours

 Say hello to Michelangelo’s wife!
-Yes… the Basilica.
+Yes… the Basilica di Santa Maria Novella.

 This 13th-century hidden gem, once a convent, is a large complex with several parts to visit.
 Here you will find a breathtaking cathedral, courtyards, art rooms, and so forth.
 The façade of this basilica is both the oldest and only original one standing in all of Florence.

 The Basilica di Santa Maria Novella is easily one of the most incredible works of art in Florence.
-Personally, this is the most breathtaking site to see – in other words, I understand why Michelangelo named it his wife.
+Personally, this is the most breathtaking site to see – and honestly, I completely understand why Michelangelo named it his wife.
+I would too! 😂

 Visiting this hidden gem is truly one of the best unusual things to do in Florence.
-If you’re ready to meet Michelangelo’s wife, here’s the perfect entry ticket that includes an audio guide!👇
+If you’re ready to meet Michelangelo’s wife, here’s the perfect entry ticket for the Basilica that includes an audio guide! 👇

 4. Uffizi Gallery